Edinburgh, United Kingdom - Things to Do in Edinburgh

 Getting Around

 Edinburgh's compact city center is highly walkable, with most major attractions within easy walking distance of each other.
-The city operates an efficient bus network run by Lothian Buses, with day tickets costing £4.50 for unlimited travel within the city.
-Trams run from the airport through the city center to Newhaven, providing a scenic route past many attractions for £1.80 per journey.
-Taxis and ride-sharing services are readily available, though can be expensive and slow during peak times and festival season.
-The city's bike-share scheme, Just Eat Cycles, offers an eco-friendly way to explore, with rental stations throughout the center and rates starting from £3 per 30 minutes.
+The city operates an efficient bus network with Lothian Buses covering all areas - day passes cost £4.50 and provide unlimited travel.
+Trams run from the airport through the city center to Newhaven, perfect for reaching New Town attractions.
+Taxis and ride-sharing services are readily available but can be expensive during festival periods.
+For exploring beyond the city, rental cars are available, though the excellent public transport system makes them unnecessary for most visitors.

 Where to Stay